Post job

 Paralegals are law firm or legal department employees who work on cases with lawyers.
 They handle different activities, usually administrative or clerical, such as organizing and maintaining files, updating records, and managing correspondences, among others.
 Paralegals also handle different activities directly related to active cases being worked on by lawyers in the firm or department.
 They assist lawyers on cases by preparing materials needed for trials, conducting legal research, verifying trial facts, helping during interviews, getting statements from those involved in the case, and creating presentation materials.
 Paralegals should have knowledge of laws and should be familiar with landmark cases.

-As far as similarities go, this is where it ends because a litigation assistant responsibility requires skills such as "phone calls," "proofreading," "defense counsel," and "office equipment."
+While similarities exist, there are also some differences between litigation assistants and paralegal.
+For instance, litigation assistant responsibilities require skills such as "phone calls," "proofreading," "defense counsel," and "office equipment."
 Whereas a paralegal is skilled in "affidavits," "real estate closings," "legal support," and "due diligence."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-Paralegals tend to reach similar levels of education than litigation assistants.
+Paralegals earn the highest salaries when working in the professional industry, with an average yearly salary of $55,416.
+On the other hand, litigation assistants are paid more in the construction industry with an average salary of $63,516.paralegals tend to reach similar levels of education than litigation assistants.
 In fact, paralegals are 0.0% less likely to graduate with a Master's Degree and 3.1% less likely to have a Doctoral Degree.

 A Contractor-Paralegal works for a law firm or corporate legal department for a specified amount of time, or for a specified task.
 They can be specialized in the entertainment industry or in providing services to healthcare companies and insurance providers.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, litigation assistant responsibilities are more likely to require skills like "phone calls," "proofreading," "defense counsel," and "office equipment."
-Meanwhile, a contractor-paralegal might be skilled in areas such as "in-house counsel," "contract database," "due diligence," and "contract review."
+Meanwhile, a contractor-paralegal has duties that require skills in areas such as "in-house counsel," "contract database," "due diligence," and "contract review."
 These differences highlight just how different the day-to-day in each role looks.

-When it comes to the differences in education between the two professions, contractor-paralegals tend to reach similar levels of education than litigation assistants.
+Contractor-paralegals earn a higher average salary than litigation assistants.
+But contractor-paralegals earn the highest pay in the finance industry, with an average salary of $79,049.
+Additionally, litigation assistants earn the highest salaries in the construction with average pay of $63,516 annually.Average education levels between the two professions vary.
+Contractor-paralegals tend to reach similar levels of education than litigation assistants.
 In fact, they're 1.3% more likely to graduate with a Master's Degree and 3.1% less likely to earn a Doctoral Degree.

 A Corporate Paralegal helps attorneys gather information and materials in preparation for different kinds of cases, hearings, or meetings.
 They also work in the legal departments of large corporations and for government agencies.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from litigation assistant resumes include skills like "phone calls," "law firm," "discovery responses," and "attorney review," whereas a corporate paralegal might be skilled in "corporate governance," "mergers," "securities," and "excellent organizational. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from litigation assistant resumes include skills like "phone calls," "law firm," "discovery responses," and "attorney review," whereas a corporate paralegal is more likely to list skills in "corporate governance," "mergers," "securities," and "excellent organizational. "

-Corporate paralegals typically study at similar levels compared with litigation assistants.
+Corporate paralegals earn the best pay in the finance industry, where they command an average salary of $76,737.
+Litigation assistants earn the highest pay from the construction industry, with an average salary of $63,516.Most corporate paralegals achieve a similar degree level compared to litigation assistants.
 For example, they're 2.0% more likely to graduate with a Master's Degree, and 3.1% more likely to earn a Doctoral Degree.

 A Senior Paralegal helps attorneys acquire the information needed for legal research, document preparation, and for other assignments delegated to them.
 They are usually specialized in certain areas of law, such as tax law.